History of the NFL in Los Angeles

-The National Football League (NFL) has had a long and complicated history in Los Angeles, the second-largest media market in the United States, behind only New York.
+The National Football League (NFL) has had a long and complicated history in Los Angeles, the second-largest media market in the United States, behind only New York City.
 Los Angeles became the first city on the West Coast to host an NFL team when the Cleveland Rams moved to Los Angeles in 1946; they played at the Los Angeles Memorial Coliseum from 1946 until 1979.
 In 1960, a charter American Football League franchise, the Los Angeles Chargers, began playing in the Coliseum.
 The Chargers moved to San Diego after their inaugural season, where they eventually joined the NFL as part of the AFL–NFL merger.
 The Rams moved to suburban Anaheim, California, in 1980.
 A surprising move in 1982 brought the Oakland Raiders to the Coliseum to become the Los Angeles Raiders.

 A combination of a split fan base and the 1994 Northridge earthquake damage prompted both teams to leave Los Angeles before the 1995 season.
 The Raiders returned to their original home of Oakland while the Rams moved to St. Louis, Missouri.
-This left Los Angeles as the largest media market in the country without an NFL team—and enabled owners of smaller-market teams to threaten to move there unless their home city gave them money to improve or replace their stadium.
+This left Los Angeles as the largest media market in the country without an NFL team for over 20 years—and enabled owners of smaller-market teams to threaten to move there unless their home city gave them money to improve or replace their stadium.

 The league's absence from Los Angeles ended in early 2016, when the Rams received approval to return to the area beginning at the start of the 2016 season.

 Los Angeles is now the home of the NFL's Los Angeles Rams and the Los Angeles Chargers, who announced their intent to return to Los Angeles from San Diego in January 2017.
 The two teams now share SoFi Stadium in Inglewood, which opened in 2020.

-In addition to the NFL, Los Angeles has been represented by teams in almost every other high-level professional football league: the PCPFL's Los Angeles Bulldogs, the AAFC's Los Angeles Dons, the original 1960s AFL's Los Angeles Chargers (the same team that are currently in the NFL), the COFL's Orange County Ramblers, the WFL's Southern California Sun, the original USFL's Los Angeles Express, the Arena Football League's Anaheim Piranhas, Los Angeles Cobras, Los Angeles Avengers and LA KISS, and the Los Angeles Xtreme and LA Wildcats in both the original and current incarnations of the XFL.
+In addition to the NFL, Los Angeles has been represented by teams in almost every other high-level professional football league: the PCPFL's Los Angeles Bulldogs, the AAFC's Los Angeles Dons, the original 1960s AFL's Los Angeles Chargers (the same team that are currently in the NFL), the COFL's Orange County Ramblers, the WFL's Southern California Sun, the original USFL's Los Angeles Express, the Arena Football League's Anaheim Piranhas, Los Angeles Cobras, Los Angeles Avengers and LA KISS, and the Los Angeles Xtreme and LA Wildcats in both the original and second incarnations of the XFL.